Solez-ai/PaperTrail/README.md

 7. Save the invoice (auto-saves every 5 seconds)
 8. Export to PDF when ready

-### Managing Clients

-1. Go to Dashboard
-2. Save client information when creating invoices
-3. Reuse client data for future invoices
-4. Update or delete clients as needed

 ### Customizing Settings

 1. Navigate to Settings page